hannesdelbeke/unimenu/README.md

 ## Development

-main platform is windows, would be interested to hear from mac & linux users. feel free to create a PR to help out
+main platform is windows, would be interested to hear from mac & linux users.

+feel free to create a PR to help out.

+to add support for your favorite software, add a python module named after the software with a setup_menu function